StumpWM

 For instance, Ctrl-t h Ctrl-h usefully lists all interactive help commands!

-(I almost never use those anymore, but they're of particular importance to newbies or those actively trying to learn more keybindings and commands.
-Or people documenting their StumpWM status quo!)
+(I almost never use those anymore, but they're of particular importance to newbies

 There's also Ctrl-t h f (describe-function